oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 # Repository Description

-This repository contains an implementation of an offline Retrieval-Augmented Generation (RAG) model for a Document Chatbot, providing Conversational AI capabilities for multiformat PDFs and TXTs.
-The model combines cutting-edge technologies and tools to provide a robust, interactive, and efficient document querying system.
-Users can upload multiple document formats, including PDFs, and text files, and interact with the documents through a conversational AI interface.
-Moreover, The application allow to save the conversation and  has the ability to load it later and continue the conversation without a need to upload the documents again.
-Additionally, the model extracts text chunks and generates embeddings for each document, which can be useful for further analysis or processing tasks.
+This repository features an implementation of an offline Retrieval-Augmented Generation (RAG) model for a Document Chatbot, offering advanced Conversational AI capabilities for various document formats, including PDFs and TXTs.
+The model integrates state-of-the-art technologies to deliver a robust, interactive, and efficient document querying system.

+Users can upload multiple document formats and engage with them through either a Command Line Interface (CLI) or a Graphical User Interface (GUI).
+Additionally, the application allows users to save conversations and reload them later, enabling continued interaction without needing to re-upload the documents.

+The model also extracts text chunks and generates embeddings for each document, facilitating further analysis or processing tasks.

 ## Key Technologies and Tools

 - **[Ollama](https://ollama.com/)**: Used for large language models and embeddings.
 - **[Langchain](https://www.langchain.com/)**: Provides the framework for building applications with language models.
-- **[Mistral](https://mistral.ai/)**: A state-of-the-art language model used for generating responses.
+- ** large language models (LLMs): Ollama supports multiple LLMs from various companies, each available in different parameter sizes to meet diverse project performance, computational requirements, and application suitability.
+Each model size is designed to address specific needs, balancing resource usage and performance to offer flexibility depending on the deployment context.
+Generally, the larger the model, the more powerful it is, but it also requires more computational resources to run efficiently.
+For a complete list of supported models, visit [Ollama's model library](https://ollama.com/library).
+You can change the LLM used by modifying the "model_name" parameter in ChatbotFunctions.py.
 - **[FAISS](https://ai.meta.com/tools/faiss/)**: A library for efficient similarity search and clustering of dense vectors.
 - **[Streamlit](https://streamlit.io/)**: An open-source app framework for Machine Learning and Data Science teams to create interactive web applications.